 And you work on your goals because you feel pain if you did not do anything about it after three years and you feel pleasurable for the rewards that are waiting for you in the future.

 Use these forces to build the successful life you want.
 More importantly, understand these ten reasons why you procrastinate and overcome them starting from now.

-So why do you procrastinate?
+If you love this article, remember to share it to benefit others.
+So, why do you procrastinate?
 Share with me in the comment section below.